Limited on FreeStudy assistantPasted text is not placed in the URL

 Can Aripsy create Psychology flashcards?

 Yes.
 Flashcards work well for definitions, named studies, theories, strengths, limitations, research methods terms, and essay-plan prompts.
-Free includes limited flashcards; Pro supports unlimited flashcards.
+Free includes limited flashcards; Pro has no separate flashcard cap within the 300 monthly AI-generation allowance.

 Which AQA Psychology specification should I use?